 How to Become a Billionaire by Age 40

 Impressive still?
 No doubt.
-But when you take a look at the vast majority of the self-made wealthy on the list, there are some undeniable trends that'd lead the astute to believe that the most likely path to eventually becoming a billionaire isn't through sports or music—it's through business.
+But when you take a look at the vast majority of the self-made wealth on the list, some undeniable trends that'd lead the astute to believe that the most likely path to eventually becoming a billionaire isn't through sports or music, it's through business.

-On the world's stage, there are 56 billionaires under 40 years old according to the Forbes 2017 list.
-While a number of them—like Alexandra Andresen (born in July 1996 and the youngest person who made the list)—inherited a very large fortune from their parents, more than half (30) built their own wealth entrepreneurs in spaces like technology, healthcare and investing.
+On the world stage, there are 56 billionaires under 40 years old according to the Forbes 2017 list.
+While a number of them, like Alexandra Andresen (born in July 1996 and the youngest person who made the Forbes list) inherited a vast fortune from their parents, more than half (30) built their wealth entrepreneurs in spaces like technology, healthcare and investing.

-At an increasing pace, the world is minting self-made billionaires, some of them still in their 20s (looking at you, Evan Spiegel of Snapchat).
+At an increasing pace, the world is minting self-made billionaires, some of them still in their 20s (e.g., Evan Spiegel of Snapchat).
 But what does it take to build a 10-digit fortune decades before you even need to think about retirement?

 Mark Zuckerberg, Co-Founder of Facebook